 That’s why this game is perfect for data analysis review at the end of the unit or as a way to prep for standardized testing.

-If you want a fun way to review data analysis – this NO-PREP Data Analysis Jeopardy game is perfect!
-Use it for whole group or small group review, it’s also a fun math center if you teach students how to play!
+If you want a fun way to review data analysis – this NO-PREP Data Analysis Game Show is perfect!
+Use it for whole group or small group review.
+It’s also a fun math center if you teach students how to play!